-When selecting officials are filling vacancies that do not require an examination, applicants applicants are sorted on the hiring list, and the applicants must be considered for employment by priority groups in the following order:
+When selecting officials are filling easual or temporary vacancies that do not require an examination, applicants' names are sorted on the hiring list, and the applicants must be considered for employment by priority groups in the following order:

 - a.
-Group 1 Persons entitled to 10-point preference who have a compensable service-connected disability of 10 percent or more. - e. b.
-Group 2 All other persons entitled to veterans' preference. - f.c.
+Group 1 Persons entitled to 10-point preference who have a compensable service-connected disability of 10 percent or more. - b.
+Group 2 All other persons entitled to veterans' preference. - c.
 Group 3 All other applicants.